-What we find is that headquarters of the most active assignees are located first and foremost by very large firms in the U.S., although very large firms with headquarters in Asia do obtain, on average, a relatively high number of patent grants, certainly higher than in the case of companies in the European Union.
+What we find is that the headquarters of the most active assignees are located first and foremost in the U.S., although very large firms with headquarters in Asia also obtain, on average, a relatively high number of patent grants, certainly higher than in the case of companies in the European Union.

 Therefore, from our perspective, it is interesting to check whether and how assignees are statistically different from non-assignees.
-In Table \ref{tab: ttest}, we provide preliminary evidence on the differences in firm-level outcomes with t-tests.
-What we observe is that patent assignees have, on average, a much higher market share; they are significantly more productive, bigger and more capital-intensive than non-assignee.
+Table \ref{tab: ttest} provides preliminary evidence of firm-level outcomes' differences with t-tests.
+We observe that assignees have, on average, a much higher market share; they are significantly more productive, bigger and more capital-intensive than non-assignees.
 Yet, we do not observe a significant difference in profits as measured by ROCE (Return on Capital Employed)\footnote{Please note that we make our results robust to different definitions of profitability, both here and in the following paragraphs.
 Robustness checks on profitability are available upon request.}.
 The average assignee generates about $207,000$ dollars per worker in a year, whereas non-assignees register on average about $68,740$ dollars per worker in a year.
-The representative assignee generates about $7$ million dollars while average annual revenues are about $0.5$ million dollars when a company is not granted any patent.\\
+The representative assignee generates about $7$ million dollars while average annual revenues are only $0.5$ million dollars when a company is not granted any patent.\\

-Eventually, to check how our main outcomes of interest correlate with the intensity of patenting activity, we also perform a basic least-squares regression model as follows:

-where $y_{it}$ is the logarithm of the $i$th firm's outcome observed in country $c$ at time $t$,.
-The main coefficient of interest is the one on the flows of granted patents, which we indicate with $Pat_{it}$. $X_{ict}$ includes a set of firm-level controls.
-As we have a large number of firms without any patent, and the distribution of the number of patents is highly skewed, we scale the latter using the hyperbolic sine transformation ($ln(x+\sqrt{x^2+1})$), which allows approximating to the natural logarithms of the same variables while allowing retaining the zeros \citep{bellemare2020elasticities}. $X_{ict}$ is a vector of firm-level controls, including (logs of) the number of employees, capital intensity, and the age of the company. $\gamma_i$ indicates a full set of firm fixed-effects; $\delta_{ct}$ are country-per-year fixed effects controlling for institutional characteristics and business cycles.